brightzheng100/federated-prometheus-for-pcf/pipeline-agent/README.md

-## Pipeline for deploying the "agent" deployment for Prometheus components to monitor PCF
+## Pipeline for Provisioning the "Agent" Deployment

 ### Prepare UAA Clients